ellisp/blog-source/_posts/2025-08-15-timeuse-summary.md

 ## Time-use and number of children

-### An apparent relationship in high income countries
+### An apparent relationship in high GDP per capita countries
 Some months ago a post floated across my Bluesky feed making an argument to the effect of "if societies want more children, then men should do more of the housework", accompanied by a chart from a few-years-old paper.
 The chart was a scatter plot with something like male share of unpaid domestic chores on the horizontal axis, and total fertility rate on the vertical axis&mdash;each point was one of selected OECD countries at a point in time for which data on both variables was available&mdash;and there was a definite positive correlation.

 I can't find the chart now, but it looked something very similar to this one I've made for myself: